 What Types of Injuries Cause Traffic Fatalities?

-While only 0.7% of all Florida accidents in 2016 were fatal, there were still 3,176 lives lost in these fatal crashes.
+While only 0.91 percent of all Florida accidents in 2020 were fatal, there were still 3,332 lives lost in these fatal crashes.
 Many fatal accidents are head-on collisions where the front ends of two vehicles collide as the vehicles head towards each other.
 The strong impact can result in one or more of these life-ending injuries:

-- Chest injuries – If the victim receives a crush injury to the chest in a head-on collision or another type of crash, the victim may suffer internal bleeding and severe, irreparable damage to their internal organs.
+- Chest injuries – If the victim receives a crush injury to the chest in a head-on collision or another type of crash, they may suffer internal bleeding and severe, irreparable damage to their internal organs.

 - Burns – In many accidents, vehicles catch on fire, and victims cannot recover from the severe burns all over their bodies.